kb-dk/doms-installer/README.md

 Repeat several times until both batches have been ingested.
 This is indicated with log lines on the form
 `2016-07-12 ...
 PromptDomsIngesterComponent - result was: Worked on ... successfully`

+Adding batches placed outside vagrant:
+===

+This is typical when developing code.

+1. Ensure vagrant machine is running.

+2. Invoke Java code inside e.g. IntelliJ adding events to DOMS.

+3. Update SBOI to ensure that search indexes are up to date.

+.

+    vagrant ssh -c 'JAVA_HOME=/usr/lib/jvm/java-7-openjdk-amd64 bash -x 7880-doms/bin/doms.sh update'

+start process to keep solr updated:
+===

+There is placed a script for updating solr every 3 minutes, this can be started by logging into the Vagrant-image and running the following script

+./doms_updater.sh

 Notes: